Powderly Gets Results

 In Rhode Island, if you refuse to take a breathalyzer test when pulled over on suspicion of drunk driving you can be charged with “breathalyzer refusal.”
 Many people are not aware that there is an option to refuse a breathalyzer test.

 The offenses for refusing a breathalyzer test become increasingly severe with each additional time the action is taken, but for many people, facing a possible criminal charge is much worse.
-To find out more about breathalyzer refusal, contact experienced Rhode Island DUI defense attorney James Powderly at 401-662-9006 today.
+To find out more about breathalyzer refusal, contact experienced Rhode Island DUI defense attorney Matthew Marin at 401-287-4384 today.

 The Consequences of Breathalyzer Refusal